-The number of shares subject to the waiver of shareholder rights was reduced by 6,317,745 as a result of these grants and the remaining 9,682,255 Class A ordinary shares are still subject to the same waiver of shareholder rights.
+The number of shares subject to the waiver of shareholder rights was reduced by 7,514,954 as a result of these grants and the remaining 8,485,046 Class A ordinary shares are still subject to the same waiver of shareholder rights.

 On March 28, 2017, we agreed to award rights associated with 148,000 Class A ordinary shares and 641,150 Class A ordinary shares through the platform as share incentives to our directors and officers and other employees, respectively.
 Those awards vest in three equal batches on January 1, 2018, 2019 and 2020, respectively, and are conditioned upon such individuals' continued service with our company.
-Awards with respect to 252,632 Class A ordinary shares vested on January 1, 2018.
+Awards with respect to 252,632 Class A ordinary shares and 252,632 Class A ordinary shares vested on January 1, 2018 and January 1, 2019, respectively.